jannikwienecke/fastshift-react/docs/notes/outline.pre-mvp-steps.md

     - [ ] remove any's
     - [ ] Write tests - use for both apps
     - [ ] Wishful thinking - Desired Api Design

+## Improvements

+- [ ] when updating state -> and the before/after state is the same -> do notjhing.
+Example checkbox project